-Huddersfield ease past Hull KR to reach final
+Huddersfield sweep aside Hull KR to reach final

 Russell added a penalty for Giants and Trout crashed over from close range before Fages put the West Yorkshire side out of sight with a drop-goal.

-Rovers captain Kenny-Dowall span in a tackle to touch down with minutes left but by then it was already very much Huddersfield's day.
+Rovers captain Kenny-Dowall spun in a tackle to touch down with minutes left but by then it was already very much Huddersfield's day.

 Huddersfield: Lolohea; McGillvary, Cudjoe, Leutele, Senior; Russell, Fages; Hill, Levi, Wilson, Jones, McQueen, Yates.